-To provide employees with useful consumer information regarding the value of their health care benefits, the Affordable Care Act (ACA) requires employers providing applicable employer-sponsored coverage under a group health plan to report the value of the health care coverage on their employees’ W-2s (Wage and Tax Statement).
+To provide employees with useful consumer information regarding the value of their health care benefits, the Affordable Care Act (ACA) requires employers providing applicable employer-sponsored coverage under a group health plan to report the value of the health care coverage on their employees’ W-2 (Wage and Tax Statement) Forms.
 This amount is not taxable and should include both the amount paid by the employer as well as the portion paid by the employee.

 - The cost must be reported in Box 12 (using Code “DD” to identify the amount) of an employee’s W-2.

-- The reporting requirement currently applies only to employers who filed 250 or more eligible employee W-2 statements in the preceding year.
+- The reporting requirement currently applies only to employers who filed 250 or more eligible employee W-2 Forms in the preceding year.

-- The amount reported should include the amount paid by the employer and the portion paid by the employee, regardless of whether it is paid by the employee on a pre-tax or after-tax basis.
+- The amount reported should include the amount paid by the employer and the portion paid by the employee, regardless of whether it is paid by the employee on a pretax or post-tax basis.

 - Aflac policies this may apply to include: Hospital Indemnity, Hospital Intensive Care, Cancer, Specified Health Event, Specified Disease and Critical Illness.

 - Non-elective contributions made by the employer towards health Flexible Spending Arrangements (FSA).

 - Cost of coverage under an Employee Assistance Program (EAP), wellness program or on-site medical clinic - if the employer charges a premium for the coverage for purposes of COBRA or other federally required continuation of coverage.
 If the employer is not subject to COBRA or any federal continuation-of coverage requirements, this type of coverage does not have to be reported.